iannuttall/task-magic/README.md

 But since this is file based rules and we're all vibe coding in Cursor/Windsurf, you can easily customize it to fit your workflow.

 If something doesn't work for you, tag the rule(s) you want to change, explain what doesn't work (and what you think might) and **have the agent update them for you.**

 For example:

 ```
-@plans.mdc I want my plans to be more concise and simple.
+@tasks/plans.mdc I want my plans to be more concise and simple.
 Update the rule and make the PRD template shorter and to the point.
 ```

 ## Contributing & feedback